junwatu/clothes-recommendation/blog/README.md

 **OpenAI (Text Embedding + GPT-4.0 Mini)**:

-- The **Text Embedding** model is used to generate vector representations of the prompt and any retrieved context, making it easier to match user queries with relevant data.
+- The **Text Embedding** model is used to generate vector representations of the prompt and any retrieved-context, making it easier to match user queries with relevant data.
 - **GPT-4.0 Mini** (a smaller variant of GPT-4) processes the **prompt, query, and enhanced context** together to generate tailored recommendations.
 - This step enables the system to provide more personalized and context-aware recommendations based on both user input and the data fetched from GridDB.